railsgirls/guides.railsgirls.com/_pages/install/linux.markdown

 rails server
 {% endhighlight %}

-Go to `http://localhost:3000` in your browser, and you should see the 'Yay!
-You're on Rails!' page.
+Go to <http://localhost:3000> in your Browser, and you should see the Rails logo appear.

 Now you should have a working Ruby on Rails programming setup.
 Congrats!

+You're ready for the workshop.
+If you are preparing before the workshop, you don't have to continue with guides until the day of the workshop.
+See you then!

 {% coach %}
-We recommend to verify by using the scaffold command and inputting data with the generated page with coaches to ensure everything is working.
-Also: remove the test app `myapp` to make super sure no-one is working in the wrong folder, following the steps of the workshop.
+If there's a coach present, they can help verify the installation by using the scaffold command and inputting data with the generated page with coaches to ensure everything is working.
+Remove the test app `myapp` to make super sure no-one is working in the wrong folder, while following the steps of the workshop.
 {% endcoach %}